Facebook ad metrics you need to track

 Cost-Per-Impression (CPM) is the total cost divided by the number of impressions generated.

-Although it’s easy to see impressions as nothing more than a measure of exposure, they really offer important information about your advertising approach.
+Although it’s easy to see impressions as nothing more than a measure of exposure, they actually offer relevant information.
 A high impression rate might indicate that there is fierce competition for people’s attention.
 A poor impression rate, on the other hand, can mean that you aren’t connecting with enough potential customers.
 In any case, knowing your CPM enables you to adjust your tactics.

 2. Cost per click

-CPC is a metric used to measure the cost of advertising on Facebook.
-It is calculated by dividing the total cost of an ad campaign by the number of clicks the campaign received.
-This metric assists advertisers in understanding the cost-effectiveness of their ad campaigns by allowing them to see how much they are paying for each ad click.
+CPC is a metric that measures the cost of advertising on Facebook.
+You can calculate it by dividing the total cost of an ad campaign by the number of clicks the campaign received.
+This metric helps understanding the cost-effectiveness of ad campaigns by allowing them to see how much they are paying for each click.

 3. Click through rate